Jewish Holocaust Centre

 Phone: 03 9528 1985 | Fax: 03 9528 3758

-Since 1984, the Jewish Holocaust Centre has become an Australian landmark, gaining many plaudits and coveted awards.
-In 2012 the Centre attracted 30,000 visitors, 70 per cent of these being school students who went though the Centre's education program which aims to combat racism, injustice and hatred, while fostering the values of freedom and critical thinking.
+Since 1984, the JHC has become an Australian landmark, gaining many plaudits and coveted awards.
+In 2013 the Centre attracted over 30,000 visitors, 70 per cent of whom were school students who attended the Centre's education program which aims to combat racism, injustice and hatred, while fostering the values of freedom and critical thinking.

 In 2010 the Centre's museum, went through a complex up-grade resulting in the re-housing of photographs, artworks and text, highlighting their wealth of original material from the Holocaust period, and adding state-of-the-art technology.